shubhambasu/Genome_Compression_Detection_Pipeline/README.md

 			$ sh histogram.sh depth_file_loc chromosome_list  cnv compression.gff prefix
 	##  cnv can be located in output file named prefix_single_genes_read_covg_stat.txt (See Output for details)

+	For running the pipeline in cluster, use DEPTH/main_depth.sh for step (i) and GCDP/main_gcdp.sh for step (ii). make sure to change the directories for file locations as well as exporting PATH (or loading modules ) for SAMTools, BWA and R before submitting the job using following command:
+			$ qsub main_depth.sh
+			$ qsub main_gcdp.sh

 ##  Output files

         The most important output files / folders of user interest are explainf below: